 The album features Paul Weller, Steve Cradock and Rachael Jean Harris with string arrangements from Hannah Peel and strings from Antonia Pagulatos, Stella Page, Kotono Sato and Katy Cox.

-You’ll find other former podcast guests on the LP too with Tom Heel playing Brushed Cymbals on Whistle in the Wind, Steve Trigg (The General) in Flugel Horn on Don’t Let The Mirror Break You and
+You’ll find other former podcast guests on the LP too with Tom Heel playing Brushed Cymbals on Whistle in the Wind and Steve Trigg (The General) on Flugel Horn for Don’t Let The Mirror Break You.

 Having had a sneak preview of the LP, I can tell you that it is absolutely stunning.